Comment on page

 - Include invalid transactions in a block and the watcher does not raise byzantine events

 - Brick the exit priority queue of a token so that no funds can be exited anymore.
-Token must be ERC20 conform.
+The token must be ERC20 conform.

 - Gain access to a system and run OS commands aka getting shell